 Getting the best seizure control possible might include:

 - Take anti-epileptic drugs (AEDs) consistently (every day) and around the same time or times each day.
 This is sometimes referred to as ‘being adherent’ to medication.
 If you have difficulties taking your medication (for example, if you find it difficult to remember to take your medication), aids such as pill boxes (drug wallets) might be helpful.

 - Keep a diary of when your seizures happen.
 This will help to show if there is a pattern to your seizures and whether any situations trigger your seizures (like being tired or stressed).
 It might also be useful to see how well medication is working to control your seizures.
-Download our free paper or electronic seizure diaries.
+Download our free paper seizure diaries.

 - If you are still having seizures, having a review of your epilepsy and treatment with a neurologist or epilepsy nurse might be helpful.
 There may be changes to your treatment that would help to reduce the number of seizures you have.

 SUDEP and sleep

 SUDEP often happens when the person is asleep.
 If you have seizures during sleep, having a seizure alarm that alerts someone if you have a seizure, might be helpful.
 This means that help can be called to check on you at night.

 Using safety or ‘anti-suffocation’ pillows, which have holes in them for ventilation means that if you are face down on the pillow during a seizure, you may be able to breathe more easily.
 However, there is no evidence that they are safer than ordinary pillows.